JackDca/Mailpilewiki/Debian-packaging.md

 ### Generating DEB packages ###

-You first need to generate a changelog.
+You first need to generate a changelog, then create a `.deb` package.
-The following command uses an empty changelog message, this will probably be changed in the future.

 ```bash
 scripts/create-debian-changelog.py #May take some time